f5devcentral/DevSecOps-Workshop/docs/class1/module2/module2.rst

 In this module, we will deploy the Nginx App Protect in your AKS environment

 * Build NAP image
 * Deploy NAP image by simulating a CI pipeline
+* Modify some NAP configuration settings and simulate a CI pipeline

 **Module 2 - All sections**